...

 A Life given and a Life received

 In summary, blood and water were present in Egypt at the moment of deliverance in the Passover ceremony, when the Holy law was distributed to mankind, when the sacrificial animals were slaughtered at the temple and finally at Christ’s death.
 All these typologies point to the Lamb of God, our ultimate Passover Lamb (1st Cor 5:7).
+In essence, the blood represents a life given and the water represents a life received.
+Christ poured out His blood for us, granting us spiritual life in the process.
+Yet His blood is redundant if it is not personally appropriated.

 Jesus – The Perfect God-Man